-The natural objection to cultural transposition in this passage is that Paul appeals to the created order to establish his instruction to women.
-However, this is a reminder that Adam was the only one present for God's original prohibitions.
+to the created order to establish his instruction to women.88 However, this is a reminder that Adam was the only one present for God's original prohibitions.
 Eve is not present in Genesis 2:15-17.
 She is not created until 2:21-22.
-Hence, Paul makes a point of mentioning the created order.
-Eve is thereby more "susceptible to deception," not because of her gender, but because she was either not afforded the same teaching opportunity as Adam or she misunderstood it.
-If her weakness to deception was a result of her gender, why would Paul does Paul only forbid her to teach men?
-"If women are by nature gullible, they ought to be disqualified from teaching anybody, not just men, whereas Paul refers to the special role of women in teaching both children and younger women."
-Additionally, even though Paul's prohibition is grounded in the created
+Hence, Paul makes a point of mentioning the created order.89 Eve is thereby more "susceptible to deception,"90 not because of her gender, but because she was either not afforded the same teaching opportunity as Adam or she misunderstood it.91 If her weakness to deception was a result of her gender, why would Paul does Paul only forbid her to teach men?
+"If women are by nature gullible, they ought to be disqualified from teaching anybody, not just men, whereas Paul refers to the special role of women in teaching both children and younger women."92 Additionally, even though Paul's prohibition is grounded in the created order, that does not automatically make it transcultural.
+For instance, this principle is not equally applied to head coverings.93 Beyond that, Paul's words are often not taken as literally as some might suggest.
+Paul commands that believers greet with a holy kiss, 94 and take up an offering for Jerusalem.
+95 These commands are seldom, if ever, taken as universal.
+Instead, the informed reader engages in cultural transposition to determine what applies to them, and what does not.